Pokémon Go: Criticism and incidents

-Pokémon Gos targeted local advertising has been described by Shoshana Zuboff in The Age of Surveillance Capitalism as an experiment that initiated from Google to move targeted advertising from the digital domain (cost per click) into the physical domain (cost per visit) by the use of sponsored locations.
+Pokémon Go's targeted local advertising has been described by Shoshana Zuboff in The Age of Surveillance Capitalism as an experiment that originated from Google to move targeted advertising from the digital domain (cost per click) into the physical domain (cost per visit) by the use of sponsored locations.
 "In the end we recognize that the probe was designed to explore the next frontier: the means of behavioral modification.
 The game about the game is, in fact, an experimental facsimile of surveillance capitalism's design for our future."

+Some players of Pokémon Go have been known to vandalize OpenStreetMap, one of the game's map data sources, to manipulate gameplay.

-Third-party services
+Third-party tools

-Multiple unofficial, third-party apps were created to correspond with Pokémon Go.
-Notable apps include "Poké Radar" and "Helper for Pokémon Go", where players can crowdsource much of the Pokémon that can be found in the game at a particular time.
+Multiple unofficial, third-party applications were created to correspond with Pokémon Go.
+Notable apps include "Poké Radar" and "Helper for Pokémon Go" where players can crowdsource much of the Pokémon that can be found in the game at a particular time.
 At its peak of popularity, "Poké Radar" hit #2 on the Apple App Store, behind Pokémon Go itself.

 Another app, GoChat, which allows players to leave messages for other players at specific locations, accrued more than 1 million downloads in five days and reached the top 10 in the Apple App Store and Google Play Store.
-However, the app's developer Jonathan Zarra chose to leave the app unmonetized and had financial trouble keeping the app's servers online until bringing on angel investor and board member Michael Robertson.
+However, the app's developer, Jonathan Zarra, decided to leave the app non-monetized and had financial trouble keeping the application's servers online until bringing on angel investor and board member Michael Robertson.
 After acquiring significant funding, the app reached over 2 million active users.
 According to RiskIQ, at least 215 fake versions of the game were available by July 17, 2016.
 Several of these fake apps contained malicious programming and viruses.

-Launched on July 22, 2016, "Pokévision" enabled players to find exactly where Pokémon spawned and how much time was left until they despawned; the site used data hacked directly from the game.
+Launched on July 22, 2016, "Pokévision" enabled players to find exactly where Pokémon spawned and how much time there was until they despawned; the site used data hacked directly from the game.
 In the five days following the website's launch, 27 million unique visitors used the site.
 On July 31, multiple search apps and sites, including Pokévision, were disabled as they violated Niantic's terms of service.

+Sale to Scopely

+In March 2025, Niantic announced that it would sell its video-game division, including Pokémon Go, to mobile publisher Scopely for $3.5 billion.
+The deal, confirmed on March 12, 2025, encompassed Niantic's flagship titles (Pokémon Go, Pikmin Bloom, Monster Hunter Now) and companion apps Campfire and Wayfarer, while augmented reality games Ingress and Peridot were retained by the spun-off entity Niantic Spatial.
+As part of the transaction, Niantic distributed $350 million to its equity holders and funded Niantic Spatial with $250 million—$200 million from its balance sheet and $50 million from Scopely—under the continued leadership of CEO John Hanke.
+The acquisition was finished on May 29, 2025, following regulatory approval, and led to the layoff of 68 employees at Niantic's Ferry Building headquarters in San Francisco.